 The EPS has employed experienced officers from other agencies.
 If you’re considering the EOP, but have questions, we can put you in touch with one of them.

 We understand this is an important decision.
 All enquiries are kept confidential.
-If you are interested in applying or want to talk to one of our experienced officers, please contact Cst.
-Curtis Auger.
+If you are interested in applying or want to know more please contact Cst.
+Gerard Ressler .
+If you want to talk to an experienced officer who went through our program we can also connect you with one as well.

 Please Note: At this time, international experienced officers are not considered for entry into the EOP.
 If you’re a member of the military police, please see Military Police to see if you’re eligible for the EOP.